DCOR-dev/ckanext-dcor_schemas/README.rst

   - resources: restrict upload data extensions to .rtdc, .csv, .tsv, .pdf, .txt, .png, .jpg, .tif, .py, .ipynb
   - resources: configuration metadata (using `dclab.dfn.config_funcs`)

+- IPermissionLabels (plugin.py)

+  - Allow a user A to see user B's private dataset if the private dataset is in a group that user A is a member of.

 - UI Dataset: